 It needs to be emphasized that the reporting of this road data is not meant to be a full (or even a minimal) explanation of the complex interaction between a vehicle and the road on which in travels.
 There has been no attempt here to discuss the very technical aspects of this relationship.
 We simply make note that this testing procedure can be used to distinguish between road characteristics that are “bad’ or “good” as these characteristics may influence whether a vehicle may be involved in a collision.
 A detailed treatise of this relationship can be obtained from reading source materials such as the book “Fundamentals of Vehicle Dynamics”, 1992, authored by Thomas D. Gillespie.

-Three additional datafiles have been included recently.
-Two of the new files are entitled “Bridge Junction & Railway Track Data” and “Incomplete Road Repair Data”.
-As as suggested by the titles these files contain data from driving our test vehicle over those features.
-Unlike most of the road data, these road features exist over very short distances therefore the displayed data capture is provided for a time of only 2 seconds.
-It should be obvious that data displayed beyond those 2 seconds would be rather meaningless because the vehicle’s vibration would no longer exist and would not provide a meaningfull demonstration of the feature’s effect on the vehicle.
+Additional datafiles have been uploaded showing the results from testing on specific road features.
+For example “Bridge Junction & Railway Track Data”, “Incomplete Road Repair Data” and “Speed Bump Testing” show results from driving over these features.
+Unlike most of the road data, these road features exist over very short distances therefore the displayed data is provided for a time of only 2 seconds.
+It should be obvious that data displayed beyond those 2 seconds would be rather meaningless because the vehicle’s vibration would no longer exist and would not provide a meaningful demonstration of the feature’s effect on the vehicle.

 To find the roadway (or feature) of interest simply click on the link relating to the geographical location of the site and then scroll down the list of roadways until you locate the roadway segment of interest.
 Note that roadways are listed with respect to their geographical location rather than with respect to the government agency responsible for its maintenance.
 Thus portions of Highway 401 are listed under “City of London” because some portions of that highway are located with the City’s boundries even though its maintenance is the responsibility of the Ontario Ministry of Transportation.